 What is Panrimo?

-Panrimo offers study abroad programs in Argentina, China, the Czech Republic, England, Italy, and Scotland.
+Panrimo offers internship programs in Argentina, China, the Czech Republic, England, and Italy.
+When you participate in a Panrimo internship, you take other study abroad coursework alongside a 10-15 hour/week internship.
+Students of all majors can apply for Panrimo internships as Panrimo personalizes each internship to match as closely as possible with each student's goals.
 For detailed information about program offerings, courses, dates, and fees for each program, go to Panrimo's web site.

 Panrimo’s Mission: To offer customized options for all to study and intern abroad in order to create positive global interdependence and understanding.

 Besides this, all Panrimo fees are optional and customizable depending on each student's request.
+For an internship, students pay an internship placement fee, the cost of which varies based on location and duration.
 Panrimo can provide housing, airport reception, excursions, and cell phone, but these are not required expenses.

 How does applying through a third-party provider like Panrimo work?